 An ETF is a derivative contract which tracks the price evolution of a particular crypto or group of cryptos.
 Traders can diversify their portfolio with ETFs without actually having to buy and own the assets tracked by said ETF.

-Swaps are a type of crypto derivatives which enables the involved parties to exchange their streams of cash flows from two different financial assets.
+Swaps are crypto derivatives that enable the involved parties to exchange their streams of cash flows from two different financial assets.
 For instance, at some point in time, one party may switch an uncertain cash flow, such as a floating interest rate, for a certain one, a fixed interest rate.
 The interest rates or the underlying currency can also be swapped as well.

 Swap contracts are not traded on an exchange, as they are usually negotiated between two parties in private and mediated by an investment banker.

-The first regulated institutional exchange to introduce Bitcoin swaps was LedgerX, adding the derivate contracts in October 2017.
+The first regulated institutional exchange to introduce Bitcoin swaps was LedgerX, which added the derivate contracts in October 2017.
 LedgerX’s trading platform can only be accessed by accredited investors and institutional clients.

 There are also many other institutional exchanges that provide these types of contracts.

-Crypto exchange OKEx also offers futures as well as perpetual swaps trading, which is a contract that has no expiration date, with 100x leverage.
-The contracts can be made with several crypto assets including Bitcoin, Ether, EOS, and even the new USDK stable coin.
+Crypto exchange OKX also offers futures as well as USDT-margined and coin-margined perpetual swaps trading, which is a contract that has no expiration date with up to 125x leverage.
+The contracts can be made with several crypto assets, including Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), Bitcoin Cash (BCH), Solana (SOL), 1INCH, Avalanche (AAVE), and many more.

 These types of contracts come in two forms: call option and put option.
-The call option gives you the right but not the obligation to purchase the crypto at a later date at a given price while the put option gives you the right but not the obligation to sell something at a later date at a given price.
-Therefore a contract has 4 options, and the owner of the contract can be on the long side or the short side of either the put or call option.
+The call option gives you the right but not the obligation to purchase the crypto at a later date at a given price, while the put option gives you the right but not the obligation to sell something at a later date at a given price.
+Therefore, a contract has 4 options, and the contract’s owner can be on the long side or the short side of either the put or call option.

 The Disadvantages of Trading Crypto Derivatives

 The regulatory aspect is another issue with crypto derivatives.
-Regulators in different countries have different legislation when it comes to crypto futures and other types of derivatives based on crypto.
+Regulators in various countries have different legislation when it comes to crypto futures and other types of derivatives based on crypto.
+Furthermore, regulatory changes can impact your trading activity to surprising extents.

 Crypto derivatives can be a very profitable way of gaining exposure to the digital asset market, but it is best for rookie traders to first get a good grasp on trading and investment before getting into any of these financial contracts.